Could AI Cure All Diseases in 10 Years?

 It sounds almost too good to be true.
 But here's why experts like the DeepMind CEO think it’s possible:

-AI can catch problems when they're whispers, not screams.
+Also, early detection as AI can catch problems when they're just hints, not full blown.
 AI can detect subtle signs of disease long before traditional tests even hint at it.

-Misdiagnosis is still a leading cause of preventable death.
+And finally, misdiagnosis is still a leading cause of preventable death in the world.
 AI doesn't get tired, distracted, or emotional.
 It sees patterns we can't.

 But...
 Can We Trust It?